-More than 60 teams competed in the preliminary rounds of the 2015 High School Fed Challenge.
-Eighteen teams advanced to the semi-finals and finals.
-Congratulations to the teams advancing to semi-finals and finals!
+More than 60 teams competed in the preliminary rounds of the 2016 High School Fed Challenge.
+Seventeen teams advanced to the semi-finals and finals.
+Congratulations to the winning teams!

 The High School Fed Challenge is an unforgettable experience in economic analysis, monetary policy decision-making, public speaking and teamwork.